kubecd/kubecd/README.md

 Here, we have defined two environments, `test` and `prod`, each running in separate GKE clusters in different GCP projects.
-We have also set some default helm chart values which will be automatically applied to every chart deployed into those environments, so that if your chart uses the `ingress.domain` value to construct the full Ingress host, you do not have to worry about specifying that anywhere else than in the environment definition.
+We have also set some default helm chart values which will be automatically applied to every chart deployed into those environments, so that if your chart uses the `ingress.domain` value to construct the full Ingress host, you do not have to worry about specifying or overriding that domain part in every single release/deployment.

 ## Configuring Releases